JeffDeCola/my-cheat-sheets/infrastructure-as-a-service/database/google-cloud-spanner-cheat-sheet/README.md

 ## SCALES HORIZONATALLY (Adding machines)

-Nornally relational databases scale vertically
+Normally relational databases scale vertically
 (i.e. adding more power like CPU and RAM)
 But Cloud Spanner scales horizontal from one to thousands of nodes (i.e. adding more machines).